Banyerhan/cuslogin/README.md

 ### Author : Banyer Han

-This purpose is to used in wordpress function create custom taxonony and required for others aim.
+This purpose is to used in wordpress function create custom login and required for others aim.

 Want to Contribute ?
 ====